Canon 1200D vs 60D

 So what is the bottom line?
-Is the Canon 1200D better than the Canon 60D or vice versa?
+Which of the two cameras – the Canon 1200D or the Canon 60D – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 - More compact: Is smaller (130x100mm vs 145x106mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 275g or 36 percent) and hence easier to carry around.

 - More affordable: Was introduced into a lower priced category (68 percent cheaper at launch).

 - More modern: Reflects 3 years and 5 months of technical progress since the 60D launch.

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - Easier setting verification: Features a control panel on top to check shooting parameters.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 460k dots).